LokimuKH19/Pump_Blade_Optimization_PINN_Framework/README.md

 # LFR Main Pump Ternary Impeller Structure Optimization 🚀💧

+> For Academic/Educational purpose only.
+Commercial use is NOT ALLOWED.

 ## 1. Background

 ### 1.1 Digital Twin Goals and Ternary Impeller Structure